mdn/content/files/en-us/web/css/_doublecolon_-webkit-scrollbar/index.md

 ## Accessibility concerns

-Authors should avoid styling scrollbars, as changing the appearance of scrollbars away from the default breaks [external consistency](https://inclusivedesignprinciples.org/#be-consistent) negatively impacts usability.
+Authors should avoid styling scrollbars, as changing the appearance of scrollbars away from the default [breaks external consistency](https://inclusivedesignprinciples.org/#be-consistent) which negatively impacts usability.
 If styling scrollbars, ensure there is enough color contrast and touch targets are at least 44px wide and tall.
 See [Techniques for WCAG 2.0: G183: Using a contrast ratio of 3:1](https://www.w3.org/TR/WCAG20-TECHS/G183.html) and [Understanding WCAG 2.1 : Target Size](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html).

 ## Examples